fpv-wtf/msp-osd/README.md

 save
 ```

-Then in the Ports tab, select the peripheral "VTX (MSP + DisplayPort)" for the UART your Vista/Air unit is connected to.
+And then in the Ports tab, select the peripheral "VTX (MSP + DisplayPort)" for the UART your Vista/Air unit is connected to.

 ![Ports Tab Setting](/docs/img/ports-vtx.png)